This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for a hysterectomy?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
 You will need to stop taking aspirin 7 to 10 days before your procedure.
 You will need to stop taking NSAIDs 3 days before you procedure.
 You will also need to stop taking certain herbal supplements 7 days before your procedure.
 These include garlic, gingko biloba, and ginseng.
-Your provider will tell you what medicines to take or not take on the day of your surgery.
+Your provider may tell you to shower the night before your surgery.
+He or she may tell you to use a certain soap to help prevent a surgical site infection.
+Your provider may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.
 You will be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you after surgery.

 What will happen during a hysterectomy?